Wirral Transport Museum: Trams

 The tramway collection was set up in collaboration with volunteers from Merseyside Tramway Preservation Society.
 The Wirral Tramway commenced service in April 1995 with the Hong Kong-built, 1948-style units, operated under contract by Blackpool Tramways for Wirral Borough Council, who took overall control in 2005.

 Hong Kong tramcar 69, which bears the name of George Francis Train & Phileas Fogg, received a new 'Prenton style' livery in 2005.
 Hong Kong tramcar 70, named Thomas Brassey after the well known 19th century railroad builder, has been painted in a fictional 'Birkenhead Blue' livery (which was only ever carried by the town's bus fleet after 1934).

 Liverpool 245, a Baby Grand owned by National Museums Liverpool but kept at Birkenhead since 2006, was restored to operational use by the Merseyside Tramway Preservation Society.
 This was funded with the help of a £50,000 lottery heritage fund grant in 2010, with completion of the restoration in 2014.

-Other operational trams of the fleet included Birkenhead 20, Wallasey 78, Liverpool 762 which were transferred to Crich Tramway Village in 2025 and Lisbon 730 which was moved to Beamish Museum transport collection in 2024.
-Meanwhile, horse-drawn tram Liverpool 43 was transported to its new home on Friday, 3rd November 2023, to Hooton Park Hangars.
+Former operational trams of the fleet included Birkenhead 20, Wallasey 78, Liverpool 762 which were transferred to Crich Tramway Village in 2025 and Lisbon 730 which was moved to Beamish Museum transport collection in 2024.
+Horse-drawn tram Liverpool 43 was moved to Hooton Park Hangars.
+The partially-restored Warrington No. 28 (built from the original No. 2) owned by MTPS, remains at the former museum awaiting removal.